Kemen: Legend of The Void Walker

 "My lord I have retur..."

-"What is going on in the city!"
+"What in the seven hells is going on in the city!"
 The King roared at Malic.
-"There have been explosions going on all day, the captain of the guard is missing, someone is screaming for doctors and nobody here knows a damn thing."
+"There have been explosions going on all day, the captain of the guard is missing, someone is screaming bloody murder for doctors and nobody here knows a gods damn thing!"

 "Is he alright?
 Was anybody hurt?"

-"The prince is fine, however, the blacksmith was killed leaving his two son orphaned, the eldest son is in critical condition and their home was burnt to the ground."
+"The prince is fine, however, the blacksmith was killed leaving his two sons orphaned.
+The eldest son is in critical condition and their home was burnt to the ground."

 "I'm happy that Valdamar is safe but those boys are left with nothing... when I get my hands on Guyles he'll regret ever harming my Kingdom."